Phenzic/smart-contract-unit-testing-with-truffle/ReadMe.md

 ![demo_testing](https://user-images.githubusercontent.com/69092079/206870915-91ab3652-24a9-4872-92ce-59dc2850ca66.jpg)

-Truffle first compiles the contract and then runs all the unit tests in the test script and finally returns the result of all the tests.
+Truffle first compiles the contract, runs all the unit test in the test script, and returns the result of all the tests.
 The image above shows the result when it passes all the unit tests.

 # Creating the Smart Contract

-Each contract test made is composed explicitly to test a specific contract,  meaning if you have four different contract files in an application, your application ought to likewise have four test scripts for testing each contract.
+Each contract test made is composed explicitly to test a specific contract,  meaning if you have four different contract files in an application, your application should likewise have four test scripts for testing each contract.
-In the following couple of steps, you'll write a simple sample contract which you'll, later on, be writing a test script for.
+In the following steps, you'll write a simple sample contract which you'll, later be writing a for.

 ***Note: If you’re new to solidity and creating smart contracts, check out [this](https://phensics.hashnode.dev/the-basic-solidity-guide) tutorial to get started and understand solidity code.
 The tutorial above also has a couple of functions that will help you learn how to write solidity code***.

-1. Head back to the initial development environment directory you created, inside the contract folder, create a new file `Sample.sol`.
+1. Head back to the initial development environment directory you created; inside the contract folder, create a new file, `Sample.sol`.
 This will be the smart contract you’ll be writing unit tests for.

-2. The Sample.sol contract will have the following functionalities:
+2. The `Sample.sol` contract will have the following functionalities:
 a.
-First, the contract is created and the variables, `name`, and `age` are also created, and by default have no value.
+First, the contract is created, and the variables `name`, and `age` are also created and by default, have no value.

 ```Solidity
 // SPDX-License-Identifier: MIT